 The oil level must always be checked before the engine is started.
-Refer to he lubrication section of this manual for instructions on checking the oil level.
+Refer to page 6 of this manual for instructions on checking the oil level.
 Take care to remove any dirt or debris from around the oil plug before removing.
 Be sure the oil level is maintained.